 Beginning Strings Performances

-- March 1 – AfterWorks Solo Recital: Select students invited to participate
+- March 1: AfterWorks Solo Recital, Harris Hall (select students invited to perform)

 After-School Program Cost: $275